-There are 10 (ten) Government public libraries in Manipur.
-This includes 1 (one) central library at Imphal, 8 (eight) hill district libraries, and one branch library of the State Central Library, Impha1 at Ningthoukhong of Bishnupur district.
-Moreover, there are 130 beneficiary, libraries run by clubs/voluntary organisations/libraries which are reorganised by the State Government and treated as public libraries.
+There are 13 (thirteeen) Government public libraries in Manipur.
+This includes 1 (one) central library at Imphal, 11 (Eleven) district libraries, and one branch library at Ningthoukhong of Bishnupur district.
+Besides, there are 144-Beneficiary Libraries run by Club/ Voluntary Organisations under the scheme of Financial Assistant of the Raja Rammohun Roy Library Foundation, Kolkata.
 After the State Central Library was burnt on 13th April, 2005, the library started running in the new building at the State Central Library and Manipur State Archives at Keishampat.
-The total number of books available in the State Central Library, Imphal during 2018-19 is 73,112.
-The Library had 4,800 registered borrowers during 2018-19.
+The total number of books available in the State Central Library, Imphal during 2019-20 is 88,243.
+The Library had 6,082 registered borrowers (adult) during 2019-20

-9.10.5 Archaeology :
+9.10.5 Archaeology:

 The State Archaeology office, established in 1978, has been conducting numerous systematic exploration and scientific excavation at different parts of the state.
 The important Pre-historic sites of (i) Khangkhui Cave, Ukhrul district (ii) Napachik Wangoo, Bishnupur district (iii) Nongpok Keithelmanbi, Thoubal district (iv) Tharon Cave and Rock Shifters Tamenglong district etc. were the results of these systematic excavation and exploration.
 Besides these, Proto-historic and historical sites of (1) Sekta Kei Mound, Sekta, Imphal East district (2) Khamrou, Imphal West district (3) Sangai Yumpham, Langthabal and (4) Koutruk, Imphal West district etc. have also been discovered and excavated.
 The Manipur State Archaeology oversees the restoration and development programme of the Kangla under the aegis of the Kangla Fort Board under the Supervision of Indian Archaeological Society, New Delhi.
+Under Museum Grant Scheme, Ministry of Culture, Govt. of India, new museum/ galleries viz., Paphal, Kangla Mein Tongba and War Museum is to be developed.

-9.10.6 Museum :
+9.10.6 Museum:

 Having been established on 23rd September, 1969, Manipur State Museum has now become a full-fledge Museum.
-At present, it has 7 Galleries viz. (i) Ethnology (2) Archaeology (3) Natural History (4) Children (5) Art and (6) Jallan and (7) Hiyang Hiren (Royal Boat) Shed.
-There is also one Museum at the Indian National Army (INA) Martyrs Memorial Complex, Moirang where more than 1000 museum objects and documents, particularly of the INA are displayed.
-The latest collection by the State Museum are lower garment of Maring Women and an old painting more than 50 years old entitled 'Shri Shri Govindajee, Manipur'.
-The museum has become an educational research centre and also organized Cultural Appreciation Course, Workshop on Conservation of biological specimen and celebration of International Museum Day.
+At present, it has 8 Galleries viz.
+(1) Ethnology (2) Archaeology (3) Natural History (4) Children (5) Art (6) Jallan (7) Hiyang Hiren (Royal Boat) Shed and (8) Musical Instrument.
+There is also one Museum at the Indian National Army (INA) Martyrs

+Memorial Complex, Moirang where more than 1000 museum objects and documents, particularly of the INA are displayed.
+5303 visitors visited the Memorial during 2019-20.

-9.11 Tourism in Manipur :
+9.11 Tourism in Manipur:

 The State of Manipur, though tiny in size has immense scope for promotion of tourism.
 Keibul Lamjao National Park on the bank of the Loktak Lake, the only habitat of Brow Antlered Deer locally known as 'Sangai'.
-INA (Indian National Army) Memorial at Moirang where INA hoisted tricolour flag for the first time on Indian soil, Siroy National Park at

-Ukhrul, Loktak lake, the biggest fresh water lake in the North-Eastern Region and Khongjom War Memorial, where the last war of Manipur Independence was fought, are the major tourist spot of the state.
+INA (Indian National Army) Memorial at Moirang where INA hoisted tricolour flag for the first time on Indian soil, Siroy National Park at Ukhrul, Loktak lake, the biggest fresh water lake in the North-Eastern Region and Khongjom War Memorial, where the last war of Manipur Independence was fought, are the major tourist spots of the state.
 Besides there are other places which are worth seeing and which possessed immense potential for developing into a good tourist spot.
 In order to facilitate the movement of tourist in the state, the Directorate of Tourism, Manipur has been providing various infrastructural facilities for incoming tourists.
 The Directorate is managing the tourist homes at Sendra.
-Moirang, Phubala, Churachandpur, Kaina, Khongjom, Tamenglonhelig and Ukhrul for accommodation of tourist visiting the areas.
+Moirang, Phubala, Churachandpur, Kaina, Khongjom, Tamenglong and Ukhrul for accommodation of tourist visiting the areas.
 Hotel Imphal at the heart of capital town Imphal has been improved with modern amenities.
 Apart from organizing various events like Shirui Lilly Festival, Barak Spring Festival, Sangai Festival, Manipur Statehood Day Women's Polo Tournament etc., the following are the projects inaugurated for development of the tourism sector in the State.